MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-sell-items-assembled-to-order.md

     >
     >  On the header of linked assembly orders, only the **Starting Date** field can be changed to enable assembly workers to specify a date that is earlier than the due date when they will start the process.
 All fields on the lines of the linked assembly order can be changed so that warehouse workers can enter consumption figures during the process.

 8. Review or react to component availability issues.
-For example, select an available substitute item or establish a later due date.
+For example, select an available substitute item.
 9. Close the **Assemble-to-Order Lines** page.
 The linked assembly order is now ready to start to assemble the customised items by the due date.
 10. On the sales order, choose the **Release** action to notify the assembly department that the assembly process can start.
 11. In the assembly department, perform the steps of assembling the items that are sold in this procedure.
 For more information, see [Assemble Items](assembly-how-to-assemble-items.md).